cms-tau-pog/TauTriggerSFs/README.md

 Please contact the Tau POG trigger experts who can help point you towards the original NTuples used to make the fits and TGraphAsymmErrors distributions.

-# For Recreating Efficiency ROOT File for Other Years
 # For use with C++ interface

 Thank you to Christian Veelken and Artur Gottmann who have both contributed here.